Ouxiang-Li/SAFE/README.md

 ## News

-- [2024/11] :fire: Suggested by reviewers, we collect a new testset [`DiTFake`](https://rec.ustc.edu.cn/share/bb75c2e0-aa6c-11ef-add8-4fbd6e5ad235), comprising three SOTA DiT-based models, including Flux, PixArt, and SD3.
-We hope this dataset could facilitate community for more comprehensive evaluation.
+- `2024/11` :fire: We collect a new testset [`DiTFake`](https://rec.ustc.edu.cn/share/bb75c2e0-aa6c-11ef-add8-4fbd6e5ad235), comprising three SOTA DiT-based generators (i.e., Flux, PixArt, and SD3).
+We hope this dataset could facilitate more comprehensive evaluations for SID.
-- [2024/11] :tada: Our paper is accepted by KDD25 ADS Track.
+- `2024/11` :tada: Our paper is accepted by KDD25 ADS Track.

 ## Requirements